osudrl/cassie-trajectory-editor/WRITEUP.md

 Yet there was no need for interpolation, the transofrmations just needed to be smoothed over a number of discreet frames.

+### Gaussian Smoothing

 Gaussian smoothing needs a width and height.
 The width is controlled by the standard deviation of the distrobution.
-When making transformations, the user may want the transfor
+When making transformations, the user may want the transformation to affect more/less frames but still remain smoothly filtered.

-### Gaussian Smoothing
+I did not initially consider allowing the user to tweak height.
+But by capping the filter scaling factor at 1, increasing the height will form a sort of mesa effect, and the full transformation will apply to a number of frames.

 ### Target-Based Transformation

+Translation based transformation only considers the final position of the node in relation to its initial position.
+In contrast, target based transformations compare each node's own staring position to the mouse's (rootframe's) starting postiion.
+As a result, each node's translation is unique.
+In order for the nodes to converge on a target (to hold a body in place), the target based transformation and the height options were added.
+Allows holding a number of nodes at a position for some time.

 ## Inverse Kinematics